Azure/ARO-RP/docs/feature-flags.md

 * RequireOIDCStorageWebEndpoint: Since Azure Front Door is only present for INT and PROD, there is a need to determine the web endpoint of the OIDC Storage Account after its creation.
 Format of web endpoint(It uses Azure DNS Zone endpoint):- **https://[storage-account].z[00-99].web.storage.azure.net** .
 Used in development only.

+* UseMockMsiRp: The MSI RP is only present in PROD, so this feature flag is used in local development, full service development, and INT to tell the RP to use a mocked version of the MSI dataplane for the cluster MSI.
+Only relevant to clusters that have a cluster MSI.